LeadSuite

 Scalable structure pays off

 The tabbed model has already absorbed two new data source integrations without touching the core layout.
-Building for growth wasn't over-engineering, it was the right call given the product roadmap.
+Building for growth was not over-engineering, it was the right call for a flagship product with an expanding roadmap.

 Ambiguity is a design surface